 including: The New York Times, Forbes, Gourmet, Sunset Magazine, and has

-appeared on the National Public Radio program “Talk of then Nation”.
+appeared on the National Public Radio program “Talk of the Nation”.

 He, his wife Grace, and their two daughters make their home in the San

-Francisco Bay area.
-He is the author of, Great Teas of China.
+Francisco Bay Area.
+He is the author of The Great Teas of China.